Lois Lane

 Superman Returns, released on June 28, 2006.
 The film is an alternate sequel to

 Superman: The Movie and Superman II.
-Superman returns to Earth
+Clark returns to Earth to

 kryptonite.